data-craft-01/data_modeling/README.md

   - `CustomerID` (foreign key to `Customer_Dim`).
   - `DateID` (foreign key to `Time_Dim`).
   - `StoreID` (foreign key to `Store_Dim`).

-This example represents a simplified data warehouse schema commonly used in retail analytics.
-The `Sales_Fact` table captures the quantitative details of sales transactions, while the dimension tables provide descriptive information related to products, customers, time, and stores.

 6. **Relationship Cardinality**
 - Cardinality refers to the uniqueness of values in a column.